On-Again, Off-Again LinkedIn Sourcing

 We’re experiencing un-selectable text here as well . . . at our recruiting research firm Intellerati in Connecticut.
 Thanks, Glen, for your superb documentation on a work-around.
 My issue is the following: 1.
 We helped build LinkedIn.
 They are penalizing the super-users who are the very people that evangelize their product and who serve as a powerful magnet attracting users to LinkedIn.
-Unlike Facebook where the vast majority of users login daily, only a small percentage on LinkedIn do.
+Unlike Facebook where the vast majority of users log in daily, only a small percentage on LinkedIn does.
 (That would be us.)
 2. I am a paying customer.
 3. Their security settings are idiotic.
-They cloak 3rd degree names that are visible in public profiles.
+They cloak 3rd-degree names that are visible in public profiles.
 So where’s the logic?
 The choice is pay and we hide the name as our way of thanking you or don’t pay and you get to see the entire profile because the member has chosen to make it public.
 Not only that, as you have documented so brilliantly, LinkedIn is also attempting to prod people to increase their privacy settings.
 Who’s the genius that came up with that brilliant move?
 If you encourage people to do things so that they will be found by fewer and fewer people, that would seem to me to be an invitation to shrink, not grow, a social network.

 This isn’t the first time we’ve noted LinkedIn toying with its members.
 In an ERE.net article, The Trouble With LinkedIn: Grey Goo, we detailed our concerns: